 BUMBLEBEE stung me with a sweet surprise: I never thought I’d use “Transformers” and “charming” in the same sentence.
-Thanks are due a cute story, a whiff of nostalgia, and impressive CGI state-of-the-art flashbang.
-Most importantly, and the main reason—who’s kidding?the only reason—an un-Transformed codger like me even volunteered 114 minutes for a look, is the glowing presence of one of the brightest young actresses of the day.
+Thanks are due for a cute story, a whiff of nostalgia, and impressive CGI state-of-the-art flashbang.
+Most importantly, and the main reason—the only reason—an un-Transformed codger like me even volunteered 114 minutes for a look, is the glowing presence of one of the brightest young actresses of the day.
 Well, dawg my katz: you’re never too old to not know what you’re talking about.

 “They literally call themselves Decepticons.
 That doesn’t set off any red flags?”